vipulnaik/diet-exercise-health/checklists/checklist-when-feeling-unwell.md

 versions are included for the cases where I lack the energy or resource access to do formal measurements.

+See also the files in the [best practices](../best-practices/) folder, that discuss best practices around prevention and amelioration of specific issues.
+Some of the files are linked from specific subsections.

 ## Basic measurements

 ### Temperature (and fever)